-Unconditionally admitted students will be admitted directly to the degree-granting college and major of their choice, the University College of The University of Akron - Wayne College. or Wayne College's Community and Technical College.
-To be admitted directly to a specific academic program, the student must meet certain academic criteria based on high school grade point average, test scores, class rank, and college preparatory curriculum.
+Unconditionally admitted students will be admitted directly to the degree-granting college and major of their choice, the University College of The University of Akron - Wayne College, or Wayne College's Community and Technical College.
+To be admitted directly to a specific academic program, the student must meet certain academic standards based on high school grade point average, test scores, class rank, and college preparatory curriculum.
+The standards for direct admission are determined by each department.
 Students are admitted unconditionally to University College if their credentials fall below the requirements for direct admission to a specific major program but are above standards for conditional admission.
 All undecided students will be directly admitted to the University College if admitted unconditionally.